Updated 19th January 2023

-To run any successful creative enterprise, you need to shape your skills, talents, services, and expertise into something you can sell, otherwise known as a product.
-What indie authors sell, obviously, is books—and for some authors that is enough to create a viable business.
-But many other authors, out of need or want, go beyond the book to sell other products too.
+To run any successful creative enterprise, you need to shape your skills, talents, and expertise into a saleable product or service.
+What independent authors sell, obviously, is books and, for some, that is enough to create a viable business.
+Other authors, out of commercial need or creative impulse, go beyond the book to sell other products and services too.

 If your books have a teaching element, for example, you can set up a course that positions you as an expert, an authority, a thought leader in your field.
 If you write fiction or poetry, your value to the reader may be amusement or inspiration.
 When thinking about business models, consider what sort of experiences you can create for the reader that align with your books.
 This is different from being a freelancer or employee, doing work for others to meet the bills.
 This is integrating activities that support your mission as a writer, your passion as a person, into your author business.

 For the entrepreneurial author who gets this right, such models can offer a significant income.

 There are five publishing business models for authors, built on the bedrock of publishing books

 - Exclusive Self-Publishing Model – you publish books exclusively with one self-publishing platform e.g. Amazon

 - Wide Self-Publishing Model – you publish books non-exclusively with a range of self-publishing platforms and aggregators e.g. Kobo Writing Life, PublishDrive

 - Creator Model – As well as publishing books through third-party self-publishing platforms, you also sell books and other products directly to readers and other customers through your own website and/or other outlets e.g. Shopify store, Kickstarter.

 - Rights Licensing Model – as well as using self-publishing platforms and/or selling direct, you earn 50+ of your income from licensing rights to third-party publishers, producers, and other rights buyers.

 - Publisher Model – you publish other authors' books as well as your own, for business purposes